The Final SEC Clawback Rules: Insights, Best Practices, and More

 Breathe Life Into Your Financial Board Reports with Data Dashboards

 It's not earth-shattering news to say accounting and finance haven't exactly been vanguards of innovation in the past.
-And that’s a bit of a head-scratcher given the typical finance organization's reliance on data, leading to an undeniable fact – finance hasn't traditionally provided the accurate, timely data leadership needs for sound decision-making.
+And that’s a bit of a head-scratcher given the typical finance organization's reliance on data, all of which leads us to an unfortunate but undeniable fact:

 But times change, thankfully, so with the advent of specific technologies – automation, data analytics, and data dashboards, to name a few – board members and executives no longer have to sit around a handsome conference table staring at stale management reports, inaccurate ratios, or outdated key performance indicators (KPIs).
 In fact, thanks to the flexibility and nuanced insights provided by a well-constructed dashboard, leaders can now analyze genuine business intelligence rather than 90-day-old metrics.

 Think about the twisted and tangled business environment from the last few years.
 A global pandemic, supply chain implosion, and labor shortages, not to mention bankruptcies, impairment, and other assorted disruptions – it's been a real doozy.

 Now imagine a chief financial officer sitting in a board meeting, discussing how all of these variables and variances are occurring at once, and continue to evolve at a rapid pace.
 Unless those board reports use relevant benchmarks and immediate data – or something close to it – that CFO is going to struggle illustrating what it all means to the company.

 And yet, despite similar scenarios playing out across the globe, many finance leaders still rely on manually generated data, often weeks or even months old, in their reports.
 With companies continually dealing with such a constant flurry of curveballs, those weeks or months might as well be years or decades.